Influenza FAQ 2024/2025

 Trivalent LAIV was first licensed in the USA in 2003 and quadrivalent LAIV has been licensed since 2012.

-The name of the quadrivalent LAIV vaccine is Fluenz Tetra and it is manufactured by AstraZeneca.
-The licensed documentation can be found on https://www.hpra.ie.
+The name of the trivalent LAIV vaccine is Fluenz Tetra and it is manufactured by AstraZeneca.
+The licensed documentation can be found on https://www.hpra.ie. (you will be directed to the HPRI website)

 What are the vaccine contents?

-LAIV contains the following four attenuated (weakened) influenza strains:
+LAIV contains the following three attenuated (weakened) influenza strains:

 • an A/Victoria/4897/2022 (H1N1)pdm09-like virus,